Apzyte-Gamer/UofTCTF-2024/Forensics/Secret Message 2/README.md

 Then according to the hint, I went src/preload.ts and changed `const guessable_characters = 'abcdefghijklmnopqrstuvwxyz ';` to `const guessable_characters = 'abcdefghijklmnopqrstuvwxyz_';`

 Now, it was time to crop the image for the guessing.
 I opened up GiMP and zoomed to the blurred part and cut out that section where no pixel was left.
-I even managed to catch the top pixels that were almost blended with the background.
+After a few tries of failing, I managed to catch the top pixels that were almost blended with the background.
 The final image looked like this:

 ![Final Image](./secret.png)